yumu987/GoL/README.md

 # GoL
-Backup for Game of Life Golang assignment in year 2
+Back up for Game of Life Golang assignment in year 2